COPS-IITBHU/CSOC-2021-task-4-Express-Apis/README.md

 - **Complete all the basic endpoints (API Description is included below)**:

-  Auth - Login, Register, Get Profile and Todo - Get Detail, Get List, Create, Edit and Delete.
+  Auth - Login, Register, Get Profile and Todo - Get Detail, Get List, Create, Edit and Delete.You will also have to add the middleware function for authorization.
 In this subtask, only the creator of the Todo will have the access to View, Edit or Delete the Todo.
 As an example, we have created the endpoint `/todo/create/` for you.
 However, it just returns an empty `200 RESPONSE` on success.
 You will have to modify the endpoint to return the created Todo details too in the response body, along with a `200 RESPONSE`.
 The necessary details for this subtask are mentioned in the comments too.

 - **Implement collaborator feature**:

   In this subtask, you will have to implement a feature where the creator of a todo can add or remove the collaborators to a todo.
 Specifically, for every todo, the owner can add one or more collaborator to a todo and can remove one or more collaborators from a todo.
 So, every todo will have a set of collaborators (may be empty too).
 The collaborator of a todo will have the access to Edit or Delete the todo, but he won't be able to add or delete the collaborators to the todo.
 Only the creator of the todo will have the permission to add or remove collaborators.

   For this subtask, you may need to fiddle around with the models, create some views and serializers and make the necessary endpoints.
-We suggest you to create the two endpoints `/todo/{id}/add-collaborators/` and `/todo/{id}/remove-collaborators/` for adding and removing collaborators, respectively.
+We suggest you to create the two endpoints `/todo/:id/add-collaborators/` and `/todo/:id/remove-collaborators/` for adding and removing collaborators, respectively.
 Also, you will need to modify the GET Todo endpoint to display all the Todo - the one which the user has created, and the one for which the user is collaborating.
 Make sure to distinguish between the two of them, and we leave your imagination on how to do this.

 Make sure to do proper validation of the requests, and grant proper permissions to a user.